-- The IFCA will identify issues likely to affect sustainable management of the marine environment in the IFC District; undertake risk assessment and gap analysis; review appropriateness of existing measures; evaluate management options and develop and implement proportionate management solutions. - The IFCA will support implementation of a well-managed network of marine protected areas by: developing a range of criteria based management options; implementing management measures to ensure that inshore fisheries activities comply with the Marine and Coastal Access Act 2009 and the revised approach to managing commercial fisheries in European Marine Sites; and that local management contributes to delivery of targets for the Marine Strategy Framework Directive and Marine Plans. - The IFCA will develop Fisheries Management Plans for priority species where appropriate.
+• The IFCA will identify issues likely to affect sustainable management of the marine environment in the IFC District; undertake risk assessment and gap analysis; review appropriateness of existing measures; evaluate management options and develop and implement proportionate marine management solutions.

+• The IFCA will support implementation of a well-managed network of marine protected areas by: developing a range of criteria based management options; implementing management measures to ensure that inshore fisheries activities comply with the Marine and Coastal Access Act 2009 and the revised approach to managing commercial fisheries in European Marine Sites; and that local management contributes to delivery of targets for the Marine Strategy Framework Directive and Marine Plans.

+• The IFCA will develop Fisheries Management Plans for priority species where appropriate.
 Shared objectives will be developed with identified partners; actions identified and best practice reflected so that management makes a contribution to sustainable development.

-High Level Objective Isles of Scilly IFCA Quarters Reporting Status Indicators workstreams The IFCA will record site- We will complete HRA 1 to 4 The outstanding HRAs are for: nets on subtidal specific management assessments for remaining sand and pots on subtidal sand considerations for Marine activities by the end of this Protected Areas and report reporting period progress to the Authority.

-The IFCA will publish data analysis and evidence supporting new management measures on its website We will improve accessibility to data and spatial information on our website 1 to 4 Research reports are on our website.
+High Level Objective Isles of Scilly IFCA Quarters Reporting Status Indicators workstreams The IFCA will record site- specific management considerations for Marine Protected Areas and report progress to the Authority.
+We will complete HRA assessments for remaining activities by the end of this reporting period 1 to 4 The outstanding HRAs are for: nets on subtidal sand and pots on subtidal sand The IFCA will publish data analysis and evidence supporting new management measures on its website We will improve accessibility to data and spatial information on our website 1 to 4 Research reports are on our website.
 There remain technical and cost barriers to putting spatial information on our website that will be addressed in the next reporting period.

 Management information (e.g. sampling and/or survey results) will be collected periodically after new management measures have been implemented, to demonstrate the extent of effectiveness of the intervention.
 Monitoring and surveys to provide baselines and longer-term trends for key features and species will be planned through this year.
-2 to 4 The IFCA does not have the resources to undertake long term monitoring The IFCA will have developed a range of criteria-based management options that are explained to stakeholders through the IFCA website, and reviewed by 31st March each year.
+2 to 4 The IFCA does not have the resources to undertake long term monitoring The IFCA will have developed a range of criteria-based management options that are explained to stakeholders through the IFCA website, and reviewed by 31 st March each year.
 Improvements to the communication of existing management that is in place will take place through this year.
 1 to 4 Reports to the IFCA Committee provided updates and recommended changes to the Fishing Gear Permit Byelaw New IFCA management measures selected for development and implementation are delivered within agreed timescales.
-N/A The IFCA will include shared agreed objectives and actions from Fisheries Management There are no forecast Fisheries Management Plans N/A

-Plans in its own Annual Plan, which will be published by 31st March each year.
-Progress made in relevant Fisheries Management Plan areas, including Maximum Sustainable Year commitments, will be noted in the Annual Report.
-This year we will be planning and preparing how we can improve our knowledge of our shellfish fishery to establish a better understanding of stock, catch and sustainability 1-4 The IFCA does not have resources or research data to develop and implement FMPs
+Review of the Fishing Gear Permit Byelaw identified as a priority 1 to 4 Worked with stakeholders and Committee to review existing byelaw and develop a new one.
+The IFCA will include shared agreed objectives and actions from Fisheries Management Plans in its own Annual Plan, which will be published by 31 st March each year.
+Fisheries Management Plans not yet available N/A Progress made in relevant Fisheries Management Plan areas, including Maximum This year we will be planning and preparing how we can improve our knowledge of our shellfish 1-4 Research planned and taking place in 2022-2023 and 2023-2024